By Alyse Bacine

 Your body produces DMT naturally, though in tiny amounts under normal circumstances.
 Researchers have found DMT in blood, urine, cerebrospinal fluid, and brain tissue.¹ This presence suggests it serves some purpose beyond just creating psychedelic effects when taken externally.

-DMT primarily affects serotonin receptors, particularly the 5-HT2A receptor, which plays a key role in perceiving and processing information.
+DMT primarily affects serotonin receptors, particularly the 5-HT2A receptor, which is key in perceiving and processing information.
 Some scientists think endogenous DMT might be involved in dreams, near-death experiences, and other states where consciousness shifts dramatically.²

 The Pineal Gland: Its Speculated Role in DMT Production